rameez339/twilio-call-api/README.md

 - [ ] Create the `Call` model in order to store data about calls.

 - [ ] Forward incoming calls according to the previous strategies.

-## Code Submit
-Please organize, design, test and document your code as if it were going into production, create a loom video and send us a [pull request](https://opensource.com/article/19/7/create-pull-request-github).

-We will review it and get back to you in order to talk about your code!